swfairbourn/recipes/README.md

 # Recipes
 Recipe management system and meal planning tools.
-Built using an Angular user interface, a spring boot server and a postgreSQL database.
+Built using an Angular user interface, a spring boot server and a SQLite database.

 ## Development Setup
 1. Start the spring boot project by running the RecipesApplication file